-Whether you’re new to bouldering or a seasoned climber, bouldering grades can be a confusing topic.
+Whether you’re new to bouldering or a seasoned climber, bouldering grades (aka bouldering ratings) can be a confusing topic.

-If you don’t understand what the grades on boulder problems mean, how boulder problems are graded, or what that “V” next to the number stands for, I’ll try to clear up your confusion with this article.
+If you don’t understand what the grades on boulder problems mean, how boulder problems are graded, or even what that “V” next to the number stands for, I’ll try to clear up your confusion.

 What Are Bouldering Grades?

-Bouldering grades are numbers or number-letter combinations used to convey the difficulty of a boulder problem.
-The grades are relative, so if you have never climbed before then it’s difficult to know which grades you can climb and which you cannot.
+Bouldering grades are numbers or number-letter combinations used to convey the difficulty of boulder problems.
+Grades are given to boulder problems located both outdoors and indoors.

-Indoors, a climbing or bouldering gym can either use the V Scale or Font Scale or make up their own.
-Some gym will use a colored-tape system, where certain tape colors indicate certain difficulties.
-Other gyms will use numbers but assign their own meanings to the numbers.
-For example, a gym might grade problems from 0 to 4, 0 being the easiest problems designed for beginners and 4 being the most difficult designed for advanced climbers.
+Indoors, climbing and bouldering gyms use the V Scale, Font Scale, or make up their own rating system.
+For example, a gym might grade problems from 0 to 4, with 0 being the easiest problems designed for beginners and 4 being the most difficult designed for advanced climbers.

 Grading Boulder Problems: Why & How

 Bouldering grading scales were developed as a way to indicate the difficulty of a boulder problem to someone who had never tried it before.